 Propolis has many beneficial properties including being antibacterial.
 The colony uses it to sanitize hive surfaces and to patch holes or cracks to keep out drafts.

-While it does provide a food source for the colony, honeydew is not the best food for Winter storage.
-It is often high in ash content and can cause dysentery.
+While it does provide a food source for the honey bee colonies, honeydew is not the best food for Winter storage.
+It is often high in ash content and can cause dysentery in the bees.

 When we consider the materials that bees collect, we obviously thing of the things that bees eat.
 But, other items have value as well.
 Propolis helps stop up cracks to keep out drafts and sanitize the hive.
 Water is used to help keep the beehive cooler on hot days.